BOPPALabs/.github/README.md

 # .github

-This repository contains default community and configuration files for the **BOPPA** organization.
+This repository contains default community and configuration files for the **BOPPA Labs** organization.

 ---

 ## 📂 What's in Here?

 This repo is used to manage:

 - `README.md` (this file)
 - Organization-wide templates:
+  - `ISSUE_TEMPLATE/` – Custom issue templates
+  - `CONTRIBUTING.md` – Contribution guidelines
+  - `PULL_REQUEST_TEMPLATE.md` – Pull request standards
   - `/profile/README.md` – README file for the organization page.
-  - `CONTRIBUTING.md` – Contribution guidelines
-  - `CODE_OF_CONDUCT.md` – Behavior expectations
-  - `ISSUE_TEMPLATE/` – Custom issue templates
-  - `PULL_REQUEST_TEMPLATE.md` – PR standards

-These defaults will automatically apply to all repositories under the BOPPA org unless overridden in a specific repo.
+These defaults will automatically apply to all repositories under the BOPPA Labs organization unless overridden in a specific repo.

 ---

 ## 🧠 About BOPPA

 BOPPA is a group of friends and builders working toward:

 - Real MVPs
 - Creative experiments
 - Sharpening our craft